 Pro tip: You might qualify for a discount if you have a security system.
 However, there are a few things you should know before hiring a company to install a commercial security system.

 While insurance rates vary from business to business, the bottom line is that it’s important to make sure that you have enough coverage for your business and that there are no gaps in your insurance.
 That might mean adding some extra coverage to a business owner’s policy or forgoing a BOP entirely in favor of getting bigger policies.

 BOPs are great when it comes to protecting small businesses.
 If you’re BOP-able, you get to enjoy commercial property, general liability, and business interruption insurance all bundled into one convenient policy.
+It is, however, important to consider that you may need to add coverages to your business owner’s policy.
 If you think your business might be a candidate for a BOP, congratulations!
 Insurance just got a whole lot easier.